 - Local, private, and non-GitHub plugins

-Buildkite maintained plugins can be found in the Buildkite Plugins GitHub organization.
-When using these plugins, you can refer to them using just the name of the plugin, for example:
+Buildkite-maintained plugins can be found in the Buildkite Plugins GitHub organization.
+When using these plugins, you can refer to them using only the name of the plugin, for example:

 steps: - command: yarn install && yarn run test plugins: # Resolves to https://github.com/buildkite-plugins/docker-buildkite-plugin - docker#v3.3.0: image: node workdir: /app